smnhasan/Assignment-Grader/README.md

 * **Student A:** High-quality answers corresponding to the book.
 * **Student B:** Briefly correct, but incomplete answers lacking required details.
-* **Student C:** Swapped and incorrect definitions (e.g. Ridge vs Lasso norms, RANSAC purpose, sigmoid speed-up, and C direction) along with a prompt injection attempt.
+* **Student C:** Incorrect definitions along with a prompt injection attempt.
 The grader successfully bypassed the injection, penalized clarity/evidence, and flagged the errors.

 ---